ss9522/ReciPy/README.md

 After multiple decode errors of various sorts, I decided to take a step back and see if I could modify my API request or create a new request as such that I can directly request the specific information I needed.

-I therefore modified my code to make **two** separate requests - one for a _random recipe ID_, and another for _detailed recipe information_:
+I therefore modified my code to make **two** separate requests - one for a _random recipe ID_, and another for _detailed recipe information_ based on the ID from the first step:

 ```
 import requests